-For additional information, refer to the Register Definitions on page 97 in the CapSense Module chapter.
+For additional information, refer to the Register Definitions on page 89 in the CapSense Module chapter.

-Bits Name Description

-7:0 This current the 80h means that The current size the charging cur This is an 8-bit value that selects the number of current units that combine to form the IDAC current.
+Bits Name Description 7:0 IDAC1_CODE[7:0] This is an 8-bit value that selects the number of current units that combine to form the IDAC current.
 This current then drives the analog mux bus when IDAC mode is enabled.
 For example, a setting of 80h means that the charging current is 128 current units.
 The current size also depends on the IRANGE setting in the CS_CR2 register.
 This setting supplies the charging current for the relaxation oscillator.
 This current and the external capacitance connected to the analog global bus determines the RO frequency.
 This register is also used to set the charging current in the proximity detect mode.

-Step size is approximately 251 nA/bit for default IRANGE state 00b at 30°C.

-00h Smallest current.
+Step size is approximately 251 nA/bit for default IRANGE state 00b at 30°C. 00h Smallest current.

-•

 FFh Largest current.